brianhill/transient-astronomy/analyses/2022-10-2122-SN_2022vqz/index.md

 4x4 binning

+4x4 binning results in a plate scale of 0.955 arcseconds / pixel (per our [Plate Scale Calculator](../../equipment/PlateScaleCalculator.pdf))

 #### Improvement over the course of the evening

 Is this because the atmosphere became more stable or because the altitude increased to 77&deg; or both?